Commands

 Overview

-• Create and organize work units into a backlog
+• Create and organize work units (stories, bugs, tasks) into a backlog

 • Move work through Kanban states (backlog → specifying → testing → implementing → validating → done)